SambhavG/blog/src/posts/bend.md

 The unseen bit of logic here is that whenever we write t.left, or t.right, since those are defined to be recursive (as denoted by the ~ in the type definition), they are Trees themselves.
 Thus, the _fold_ folds back and runs the whole chunk of logic on that object too.
 The Leaf case terminates because value is not a recursive entry.

-This is essentially a BFS on the tree, where each branch can be computed in parallel, and opportunities for parallel computing like this are how Bend is able to multithread programs.
+This is essentially a Breadth First Search on the tree, where each branch can be computed in parallel.
+Opportunities for parallel computing like this are how Bend is able to multithread programs.

 What we wrote is (mostly) equivalent to this C program:
 ```c